-Enter the credentials in the Twilio panel of the admin under 'Third party services'.
+Enter the credentials in the Twilio panel of the admin under 'Settings > 3rd Party Services' panel.

 The From number (Twilio number) is the phone number you purchased from Twilio.

 - The Notifications number, is your personal number for when/if you enable SMS notifications.

-Both must be filled in, and in international format (+, followed by the country code, followed by the number).
+⚠️ NOTE: Both fields must be filled in, and in international format (+), followed by the country code (+00), followed by the number.